justinkelly/justinkelly.github.io/_posts/2021-11-04-transcribing-enriching-ww1-handwritten-diaries-from-the-state-library-of-victoria-with-ai.md

 ## Introduction

-State Library of Victoria has collection of scanned handwritten diaries from Australian soldiers in World War 1.
+State Library of Victoria has a collection of scanned handwritten diaries from Australian soldiers in World War 1.
 These records all have detailed bibliographic summaries - but none have been transcribed.
 In this blog post we'll detail 3 selected pages from the 80 page diary and review and score the AI transcribe and enrichment.

 Thanks to [Shona Dewar](https://www.linkedin.com/in/shona-dewar-47b65074) from SLV for sending through a selection of diaries!
 In this blog post the diary to be analysed is of Private Edgar Atheling Davis, who served in two periods between 1915 and 1919.
 Available online at [http://handle.slv.vic.gov.au/10381/311907](http://handle.slv.vic.gov.au/10381/311907)